jiawanyovan/0nyX-Suite/README.md

 ### Packages

-Packages for Debian, SuSE and Manjaro can be found on the [Opendesktop-page](https://www.opendesktop.org/p/1175851).
+Packages for Debian, and Manjaro can be found on the [Opendesktop-page](https://www.opendesktop.org/p/1175851).

 ## Optional